FAIR Buyer Guidance

 Bankruptcy Appraisal Red Flags: Is the Appraiser Independent? - FAIR online appraisal guide illustration

 Bankruptcy appraisal work can affect schedules, exemptions, trustee review, creditor questions, settlement discussions, and court-facing records.
-The appraiser may receive instructions from counsel or another defined client, but the valuation opinion should remain independent from the legal outcome.
+The appraiser can follow defined instructions, but the opinion should not be advocacy for a preferred result.

-• Ask who engaged the appraiser, who pays the fee, who receives the report, and who may communicate with the appraiser during the assignment.
+• Ask who engaged the appraiser, who pays, who receives the report, and who may communicate with the appraiser.

-• Confirm the intended use, intended users, value premise, effective date, property scope, inspection method, and report format before any value conclusion is discussed.
+• Confirm intended use, intended users, value premise, effective date, property scope, inspection method, and report format before discussing value.

-• Request written disclosure of relationships with the debtor, creditors, trustee, attorneys, dealers, auction houses, insurers, storage providers, advisors, or potential buyers connected to the property.
+• Request written disclosure of relationships with debtor, creditors, trustee, attorneys, dealers, auction houses, insurers, storage providers, advisors, or potential buyers.

 Red flag 1: The fee depends on the result

-A bankruptcy appraisal fee should not reward the appraiser for a higher value, lower value, exemption result, creditor result, sale result, settlement result, or outcome favorable to any party.
+The appraiser should not be rewarded for a higher value, lower value, exemption result, creditor result, sale result, settlement result, or outcome favorable to one side.

-• Avoid percentage-of-value fees, success fees, sale-contingent fees, settlement bonuses, discounts tied to a target number, or compensation tied to whether property is bought or sold.
+• Avoid percentage-of-value fees, success fees, sale-contingent fees, settlement bonuses, target-number discounts, and compensation tied to whether property is bought or sold.

-• Ask whether additional locations, added items, attorney calls, trustee questions, addenda, testimony, rush work, or revisions are priced separately.
+• Ask whether extra locations, added items, attorney calls, trustee questions, addenda, testimony, rush work, or revisions are priced separately.

-• A safer fee structure is a written flat, hourly, per-item, room-count, inventory-based, or scoped project fee that does not depend on the value conclusion.
+• Use a written flat, hourly, per-item, room-count, inventory-based, or scoped project fee that does not depend on the conclusion.

-Red flag 2: A party is steering the value premise or effective date
+Red flag 2: Someone steers premise or date

-• Ask counsel, trustee instructions, or court-facing requirements to define the expected value premise and effective date before the appraiser begins.
+• Ask counsel, trustee instructions, or court-facing requirements to define value premise and effective date before work begins.

-• Be cautious if anyone pressures the appraiser to use whichever value basis or date produces the most favorable schedule, exemption, sale, or negotiation result.
+• Be cautious if anyone pressures the appraiser to use whichever basis or date produces a preferred schedule, exemption, sale, or negotiation result.

-• Do not treat an insurance schedule, auction estimate, dealer offer, liquidation quote, or old appraisal as interchangeable with a bankruptcy-use appraisal scope.
+• Do not treat an insurance schedule, auction estimate, dealer offer, liquidation quote, or old appraisal as interchangeable with a bankruptcy-use appraisal.

 • Ask the appraiser to document restricted access, missing property, incomplete records, unavailable photos, disputed ownership, prior sale or transfer facts, and important assumptions.

-• Prepare item lists, room lists, photos, dimensions, invoices, insurance schedules, prior appraisals, provenance, storage records, and known condition issues as source materials.
+• Prepare item lists, room lists, photos, dimensions, invoices, insurance schedules, prior appraisals, provenance, storage records, and condition issues.

-• If the record is incomplete, ask how the limitation will be handled in the engagement letter, assumptions, limiting conditions, and final report.
+• If the record is incomplete, ask how the limitation appears in the engagement letter, assumptions, limiting conditions, and final report.

 Red flag 4: The appraiser also wants the transaction

-Independence risk rises when the valuation provider or a related business may profit from buying, selling, brokering, consigning, liquidating, storing, moving, financing, insuring, or otherwise handling the same property.
+Independence risk rises when the valuation provider or a related business may profit from buying, selling, brokering, consigning, liquidating, storing, moving, financing, or insuring the same property.

-• Be cautious if the same person offers to appraise the property and then buy it, sell it, clear it out, auction it, broker it, finance it, insure it, store it, or refer it for a paid service.
+• Be cautious if the same person offers to appraise and then buy, sell, clear out, auction, broker, finance, insure, store, or refer the property.

-• Ask whether the appraiser receives referral fees, commissions, dealer margin, auction revenue, storage fees, insurance commissions, or other compensation tied to the property.
+• Ask whether the appraiser receives referral fees, commissions, dealer margin, auction revenue, storage fees, insurance commissions, or other property-linked compensation.

-• If a dealer, auction house, estate-service company, insurer, lender, mover, storage provider, or advisor referred the appraiser, ask that relationship to be disclosed.
+• If a dealer, auction house, estate-service company, insurer, lender, mover, storage provider, or advisor referred the appraiser, ask for disclosure.

-Red flag 5: The report scope avoids reviewable support
+Red flag 5: The report is not reviewable

-A bankruptcy appraisal used by attorneys, trustees, creditors, or a court should explain what was valued, why that value premise was used, what evidence was reviewed, and where assumptions or limits exist.
-A number without support may not resolve the question.
+A bankruptcy appraisal should explain what was valued, why that premise was used, what evidence was reviewed, and where assumptions or limits exist.

-• Expect the report or engagement terms to identify intended use, intended users, effective date, value premise, inspection method, property identification, methodology summary, assumptions, and signed certification.
+• Expect intended use, intended users, effective date, value premise, inspection method, property identification, methodology summary, assumptions, and signed certification.

 • For notable art, antiques, jewelry, watches, collectibles, books, silver, or furniture, ask how condition, comparable sales, provenance, authenticity limits, and market level will be documented.

-• For household contents or large inventories, ask whether ordinary grouped contents and higher-value individual items will be separated clearly.
+• For household contents or large inventories, ask how grouped contents and higher-value individual items will be separated.

-What to do when a red flag appears
+What to do if a red flag appears

 A red flag does not automatically prove the appraiser is unqualified.
-It means the independence, fee, scope, or disclosure issue should be clarified before the report is used by a lawyer, trustee, creditor, court, or other intended reviewer.
+It means the issue should be clarified before the report is used.

-• Ask for the concern to be addressed in the engagement letter, fee quote, conflict disclosure, assumptions, limiting conditions, or report scope before work begins.
+• Ask for the concern to be addressed in the engagement letter, fee quote, conflict disclosure, assumptions, limiting conditions, or report scope.

 • Share vague answers with counsel, the trustee contact, or the intended reviewer when the appraisal may affect schedules, exemptions, creditor questions, or settlement discussions.